-Moda Health does allow drug testing, drug screening, and drug confirmation tests, subject to:
+Drug testing and drug screening tests are allowed, subject to:

-- Medical necessity criteria (see "Therapeutic Drug Monitoring," Moda Health Medical Necessity Criteria). - The coding and reimbursement guidelines listed in this policy. - Medically Unlikely Edits (MUE) quantity limits will be applied. - Drug confirmation testing is not separately eligible for dates of service 1/1/2016 and following, due to coding changes.
-Please see guidelines in section B below.
+- 1. Medical necessity criteria (see "Therapeutic Drug Monitoring," Moda Health Medical Necessity Criteria). - 2.
+The coding and reimbursement guidelines listed in this policy. - 3.
+Medically Unlikely Edits (MUE) quantity limits will be applied. - 4.
+Drug confirmation testing is not separately eligible for reimbursement.
+Please see guidelines below.

-A. Documentation Requirements
+B. Documentation Requirements

-Supporting documentation to show a request from the treating physician asking for clinical drug screening and/or testing services is a key element of documentation required to support the billing of diagnostic services.
+1. Supporting documentation to show a request from the treating physician asking for clinical drug screening and/or testing services is a key element of required documentation to support the billing of diagnostic services.
 Copies of the test results alone without documentation of the treating physician's request for the test(s) are not sufficient documentation to support a claim for the testing services.
 (RPM039^B)

-- The physician order must specifically match the number, level, and complexity of the testing panel components performed. - Moda Health does not consider orders for "custom profile" or "conduct additional testing as needed" to be a sufficiently detailed order which can be used to verify the specific tests the ordering physician intended to be performed.

-1. Requirements when requisition form is unsigned.
+- a.
+The physician order must specifically match the number, level, and complexity of the testing panel components performed. - b.
+Lab test orders for "custom profile" or "conduct additional testing as needed" are not a sufficiently detailed order which can be used to verify the specific tests the ordering physician intended to be performed. - 2.
+Requirements when requisition form is unsigned. - a.
 Documentation that the treating physician ordered the test(s) must be available upon request.
-(CMS 42 CFR 4109) The clinical lab/pathologist has choices about which form or type of documentation they maintain or utilize to fulfill this requirement.

-- A requisition form signed and dated by the treating physician is one acceptable method of documenting the physician order. - Instead of a signed and dated requisition form, the billing office may provide medical documentation by the treating physician showing that he/she intended the clinical diagnostic test be performed. - (Examples include progress note, office visit note, operative report noting specimens submitted and tests requested.) - Specific tests requested must be identified, not just "labs sent," "custom profile," etc. - o This alternative documentation from the treating physician's medical records must be signed and dated.
-(RPM039^B)
+(CMS 42 CFR 4109) The clinical lab/pathologist has choices about which form or type of documentation they maintain or utilize to fulfill this requirement. - i.
+A requisition form signed and dated by the treating physician is one acceptable method of documenting the physician order. - ii.
+Instead of a signed and dated requisition form, the billing office may provide medical documentation by the treating physician showing that he/she intended the clinical diagnostic test be performed. - 1) (Examples include progress note, office visit note, operative report noting specimens submitted and tests requested.) - Specific tests requested must be identified, not just "labs sent," "custom profile," etc. - 3) This alternative documentation from the treating physician's medical records must be signed and dated.
+(RPM039^B) - b.
 "Note: There are some circumstances for which an order does not need to be signed.
 As an example, orders for clinical diagnostic lab tests are not required to be signed.
-The rules in 42 CFR 410 and IOM Medicare Benefit Policy Manual, Publication 100-02, Chapter 15, Section 80.6.1, state that if the order for the clinical diagnostic test is unsigned, there must be medical documentation by the treating physician (e.g. a progress note) that he/she intended the clinical diagnostic test be performed.
+The rules in 42 CFR 410 and IOM Medicare Benefit Policy Manual, Publication 100-02, Chapter 15, Section 80.6.1, state that if the order for the clinical diagnostic test is unsigned, there must be medical documentation by the treating physician (e.g., a progress note) that he/she intended the clinical diagnostic test be performed.
 This documentation showing the intent that the test be performed must be authenticated by the author via a handwritten or electronic signature."
-(CMS9) (CMS10) (Noridian Medicare11)
+(CMS^{9, 10, 13}, Noridian Medicare11)